SkylineCommunications/dataminer-docs/release-notes/General/General_Main_Release_10.2/General_Main_Release_10.2.0_CU21.md

    > - "Smart" (i.e. anomaly monitoring as it existed up to now).

 > [!NOTE]
 > It is not possible to have both a suggestion event and an alarm generated for the same issue.
-However, it is possible to have suggestion events generated for e.g. downward spikes, even if downward spikes are disabled in the *Anomaly alarm settings* window.
+However, it is possible to have suggestion events generated for e.g. downward level shifts, even if downward level shifts are disabled in the *Anomaly alarm settings* window.

 #### Security enhancements [ID_37267]